-How Graduating Students Can Deal with the Age of Trump
+How Graduating Students Can Deal With the Age of Trump

 They’re local in their emphasis on new manufacturing models.
 New models of conservation and sustainability.
 New ways of matching underemployed talent with decently paying opportunities.
 New accommodation for refugees and immigrants.
 New practicality in politics and health care and education and law enforcement— which is what Deb and I have been chronicling in our travels around today’s United States.

 Local solutions can never fully substitute for national or global approaches.
-But for now they are what’s possible, and for the long run they are fabric from which larger solutions are woven.
+But for now they are what’s possible, and for the long run they are the fabric from which larger solutions are woven.

 At the time of my graduation, the saying was: think global, act local.
 That’s one of the few 1970s mottos that has held up well.
 Local economics, local politics, local schools, local communities — that’s what the world, and the country, needs from you.
 Historians tell the story of America’s great post-Gilded Age reform through the tale of presidents, from Teddy Roosevelt at the beginning to his distant cousin Franklin at the end.
-But what they did would never have been possible without labor activists in the midwest and far west, women’s rights activists, environmental activists, black activists, muckrakers and civic reformers and community organizers and a thousand illustrations more.
+But what those presidents did would never have been possible without labor activists in the midwest and far west, women’s rights activists, environmental activists, black activists, muckrakers and civic reformers and community organizers and a thousand illustrations more.
 Theirs is the example we need you to follow.

 Which means, in particular, what?
 Here are some illustrations.